 Back on the A592, continue towards Newby Bridge and after approx 0.8 miles, turn right at the big roundabout which is the main A590.
 After a very short distance, take the right turn which passes over the old narrow Newby bridge towards Lakeside.
 Just over the bridge on the right is the Swan Hotel which provides refreshments in a pleasant riverside setting.
 The minor road from here on becomes quite narrow and windy so take care when driving.
 After approx 1 mile, reach the village of Lakeside and just before the Lakeside Hotel on the right, turn right to Lakeside car park.

 Distance: 15.1 miles

 Coordinates: N 54.27882, W 2.95697

 Return to the road and turn right towards Hawkshead.
-In just over 0.5 miles, Stott Park Bobbin Mill is on the left hand side with the choice of two separate car parks.
+In just over 0.5 miles, Stott Park Bobbin Mill is on the left with one car park at the front and a bigger one behind.